-- If you've skimmed through my website, you've probably noticed some of my research interests and nexus I enjoy exploring: music, computer programming, technology, video games, participatory culture, and so on.
-I have divided my website into two main sections (computer programming and music education) in order to assist with finding resources I share with others.
+If you've skimmed through my website, you've probably noticed some of my research interests and nexus I enjoy exploring: music, coding, technology, video games, participatory culture, and so on.
+I have divided my website into two main sections (computer science education and music education) to assist with finding resources I share with others.
 Despite this organizational divide, I believe the two overlap in ways that few discuss in either field.
 Borrowing from common programming syntax, I have chosen to label this page "music && coding" because I believe when someone codes music and sound projects, we cannot have an understanding of one without the other.
 Meaning, one uses (or develops) an understanding of both music and code when engaging in music and sound related coding projects.
-The following sections intend to parse out some of the specific music && coding examples found within the computer programming section.
+The following sections intend to parse out some of the specific music && coding examples found within the computer science education section.

 Swift is Apple's new(ish) programming language used to develop various apps and software for iOS, macOS, watchOS, and tvOS.
 In the K-8 coding classes I work with, I have developed a variety of apps and resources that guide kids through app making processes.
 Of the apps that focus on music and sound, these projects are geared toward an advanced elementary and above level of understanding music && coding.